karandeabhijitsudam/drawspace/README.md

-🎨 DrawSpace – A Web-Based VR Drawing Experience

-DrawSpace is an experimental web-based drawing tool designed to bridge traditional 2D drawing with immersive 3D/VR capabilities.
-Starting with mouse-based input for freehand sketching, the project lays the foundation for a fully immersive spatial drawing experience in virtual reality.
+🎨 DrawSpace – Web-Based VR Drawing Experience DrawSpace is an experimental drawing application that bridges traditional 2D sketching with immersive 3D/VR environments.
+Initially designed for mouse-based input, this project sets the stage for a fully interactive, spatial drawing experience using WebXR.

 🚀 Features

-🖱️ Mouse-driven 2D drawing (initial prototype)
+🖱️ Mouse-Driven 2D Drawing

-🎚️ Adjustable line width and dynamic color support
+Prototype enables smooth freehand sketching using standard mouse input.

+🎚️ Adjustable Line Width & Dynamic Colors
+Customize brush size and color on the fly.

-🧠 Efficient memory handling with per-line material customization
+🧠 Efficient Memory Usage

-🕹️ Designed for future expansion into full VR (WebXR-ready)
+Each line uses a material property block for optimized performance.

+🕹️ WebXR-Ready
+Engineered with future VR input compatibility in mind.

 🛠️ Tech Stack

-Unity (WebGL build)
+Unity (WebGL Build)

 C#

-Basic WebXR compatibility (for future VR input integration)
+WebXR Export Plugin (planned for future integration)

 🧩 Upcoming Features
+🎮 VR Controller-Based 3D Drawing

-VR controller-based 3D drawing in space
+Draw in 3D space using hand-held controllers.

-Gesture and voice interaction

-Save/load drawn sketches as 3D assets
+💾 Sketch Persistence
+Save and load drawings as reusable 3D assets.

 💡 Motivation

-This project was initiated as a personal learning journey in spatial computing and immersive interfaces.
-The goal is to explore intuitive ways to express creativity in digital space, with a focus on lightweight performance and extensibility.
+DrawSpace began as a personal exploration into spatial computing and immersive interaction design.
+The focus is on creating intuitive tools for creative expression in virtual environments — emphasizing lightweight performance, expandability, and meaningful UX.

+🔧 This project is under active development.
+Feedback and collaboration ideas are welcome!